 - Customer FAQs

-This is what’s known as review mining: digging into your customer’s own feedback and comments on sites like Facebook, Twitter, Yelp, Amazon, Reddit, app stores, blog comments, and especially your own on-page questionnaires.
+This is what’s known as review mining: digging into your customer’s own feedback and comments.
+Start with sites like Facebook, Twitter, Yelp, Amazon, Reddit, app stores, blog comments, and (especially) your own on-page questionnaires.
 You can also use email surveys and person-to-person interviews to find the statements you need.

 The key, however, is to get inside the mind of potential customers by eavesdropping.

 This applies to positive comments, but the real gold is found in negatives.
-If comments reflect a distaste for something, address that in your copy (or build a better product).
+If your comments reflect a distaste for something, address that in your copy (or update your product).

 Let’s get practical about review mining by using a common example: car-seat shopping.